jjfraney/bells/server/README.md

 The tower can work with two kinds of samples:
 * a fixed duration sample:
-playing a single sample file is played from beginning to end.
+playback of a single sample file from beginning to end.

-* a veriable duration sample - three samples are played in sequence and the middle sample is repeated until the requested duration is played.
+* a variable duration sample:  three samples are played back in sequence and the middle sample is repeated until the requested peal duration expires.
+The duration of play back is the sum duration of the segments: beginning, middle x repeats, end.
 The technique requires careful editing of the three samples for seamless playback.

 # Remote control